 Mode of instruction

-For the group digital presentation students are allocated to one of 7 groups as soon as the course commences.
+For the group digital presentation students are allocated to a group as soon as the course commences.
 Registration for the course therefore requires that you actually follow the course.

 The Institute of Psychology follows the policy of the Faculty of Social and Behavioural Sciences to systematically check student papers for plagiarism with the help of software.
 Disciplinary measures will be taken when fraud is detected.
 Students are expected to be familiar with and understand the implications of this fraud policy.